serokell/blog-posts/existential-vs-universal-quantification/article.md

 Since `j` is the first type variable in the declaration of `veryLongFunction`, you can specify only it.
 This is useful not only in such big examples but also when your function requires any of its arguments to be specified on usage.

-### Support of other extensions
+### Supporting other extensions

+On its own, `ExplicitForAll` doesn't do a lot.

-`ExplicitForAll` shines most when you need to enable other extensions.
+But you frequently need it to enable other extensions.
 Some of them just won't work without the `forall` quantifier. :)

 The most common one is `ScopedTypeVariables`, which allows you to pass a type variable from an outer function to one defined in a where clause.

+The code below will not compile because the compiler thinks that the `a` in `example`'s signature and the `a` in `pair`'s are two different types.

 ```haskell
 example :: a -> [a] -> [a]